rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And Micah ordained the Levite, and the young man became his priest, and was in the house of Micah. ^1712

-Then Micah said, Now I know that the Lord will prosper me, because I have a Levite as priest. ^1713
+Then Micah said, Now I know that the LORD will prosper me, because I have a Levite as priest. ^1713

 In those days there was no king in Israel.
 And in those days the tribe of the people of Dan was seeking for itself an inheritance to dwell in, for until then no inheritance among the tribes of Israel had fallen to them. ^1801